What to expect at this year’s Global Annual Meeting

 CGI

-What does DEI mean to you?
-Why is DEI important in the transaction banking industry, and how does it impact the broader business?
-How do we reframe the conversation around DEI to engage broader audiences, rather than making it feel like a compliance exercise?
-This session will discuss these questions and others that may arise as we review the ever-changing landscape around DEI.
+Why is supporting a fair and inclusive workplace important in the transaction banking industry, and how does it impact the broader business?
+How do we reframe the conversation around this to engage broader audiences, rather than making it feel like a compliance exercise?
+This session will discuss these and other questions that may arise as we review the ever-changing landscape around maximizing Human Capital within an organization.
 Noted speakers from inside and outside Transaction Banking will shed light on this timely topic.

 Moderator